pandrea18/pandrea18/README.md

 ## 🎯 Goals & Future Projects
 With my background in Cybersecurity and my interest in web development, my goal is to become a well-rounded developer with strong programming and security skills.
 I'm looking forward to working on projects that integrate **security** and **usability**, contributing to building reliable and secure software.

-## 📫 Get in Touch
-If you'd like to discuss projects, collaborations, or just connect, feel free to reach out to me on [LinkedIn](www.linkedin.com/in/andrea-pompili-a5258530a) or through the issues on my repositories!